Ukulele World is reader supported. If you purchase using a link on this site, we may get an affiliate commission. There’s no extra cost to you.

 Glued to the neck is a well-made rosewood fingerboard, known for its rigid surface that helps develop muscle memory regarding techniques like chord changes, legato phrasing, and tapping.
 Now, let’s look at how this tenor ukulele performs precision-wise, starting from that high-quality rosewood bridge, which is so dense to keep the carbon nylon strings intact.

 Taking a glimpse of the quasi-closed tuning machines, I hoped for flawless intonation that surpasses that of the Kala KA-KTG.
-However, when I restrung this tenor ukulele with Aquila Nylgut strings, I noticed how it gradually slips out of tune in prolonged sessions.
+However, when I restrung this tenor ukulele, I noticed how it gradually slips out of tune in prolonged sessions.
 The culprits are the definitely low-quality, plastic saddle and nut.

 Now, to the good news!
 In this tenor ukulele bundle, Donner includes a well-padded gig bag with an extra compartment, a strap (pins are installed), a clip-on tuner, four picks, and a cleaning cloth.